Life saving newborn care

 Cost Per Life Saved

-Comparable to GiveWell's most effective global health charities
+Potentially comparable to the most effective global health charities

-Our model will deliver cost-effective impact and generate missing data to drive government adoption and rapid scale.
+Our model will deliver cost-effective impact and generate missing data to drive government adoption and scale.

 Resources